SoftingIndustrial/datafeed-edge-connector/edgeconnector-840d/README.md

 	 - `2 1`
 	 - `0201`
   6. **Enable NCU Alarm:** This checkbox enables or disables the subscriptions of NCU alarms from the Simatic 840D.

+# Licenses

+For the licenses of the open source components used in the connector images, please read [Licenses/README.md](../Licenses/README.md).